Va. Gov. Youngkin seeks to make masks in schools optional by March 1, pending legislative approval

 A majority of lawmakers in both the Senate and House of Delegates would have to approve the changes.

-The House approved the original Senate bill Monday on a party-line vote of 52-to-48, and House Speaker Todd Gilbert (R-Shenandoah) hand-carried the legislation to Youngkin at his office in the Capitol.
+The House approved the original Senate bill Monday on a party-line vote of 52 to 48, and House Speaker Todd Gilbert (R-Shenandoah) hand-carried the legislation to Youngkin at his office in the Capitol.

 The two sides of Youngkin: Virginia’s new governor calls for unity but keeps stoking volatile issues

-The House passed its own version of the bill Tuesday before the addition of the emergency clause with another party-line vote, 52-to-48, but Democrats warned that they might contest the idea that it would only take a simple majority vote to approve Youngkin’s emergency clause.
+The House passed its own version of the bill Tuesday before the addition of the emergency clause with another party-line vote, 52 to 48, but Democrats warned that they might contest the idea that it would take only a simple majority vote to approve Youngkin’s emergency clause.

 Emergency clauses that originate in the General Assembly ordinarily require a four-fifths vote for approval.
 In the Senate, an emergency clause requested by the governor is treated differently, requiring only a simple majority.